adrelanos/Privacy-and-Security-Focused-Browser/README.md

   // Save passwords.
   //user_pref("signon.rememberSignons", true);
   ```
-## FAQs
+## FAQ

-**Whonix developers focus their efforts on an advanced anonymity with Tor being a core component.
+**Whonix developers focus their efforts on advanced anonymity with Tor being a core component.
 Why develop a package that disables Tor?**

 Package `tb-upater` was developed with design goals focused on securely downloading and verifying Tor Browser.
 However, requirements for a new operating system under development -- a security focused OS [based on Hardened Debian](https://forums.whonix.org/t/hardened-debian-security-focused-linux-distribution-based-on-debian-in-development-feedback-wanted/5943) -- called for a security hardened clearnet browser.
 Tor Browser without Tor met those requirements.
 Hence, the patch that disables Tor was integrated into tb-updater.